SavoySchuler/SolarSystemSimulation/readme.txt

 The Sun is displayed at 1/10 its actual size.

-Jupiter and Saturn are displayed at half their actual size.
+Jupiter and Saturn are displayed at 50% actual size.

 Key Assignments